agileconnor/Dragon-Legends/README.txt

 This Application is a text based game.
-Please go to https://github.com/agileconnor/Dragon-Wars/wiki .
+Please go to https://github.com/agileconnor/Dragon-Wars/wiki for more information.

 Dragon Wars
 Made by: